danieljulia/roulette/README.md

-# roulette
+# Roulette

-This is a vanilla js circle with n sectors and a ball that spins as a roulette.
+This is a vanilla javascript SVG generated "roulette", a circle with n sectors and a ball that spins around and the user can control.
-Is not intended to simulate a casino roulette whatsoever.
+It's not intended to simulate a casino roulette whatsoever but as a kind of a random selector.

 ## Parameters

 - elem_id: The id of the container
 - num_sectors: Number of sectors
+- speed: In radians per frame
 - margin: Margin within sectors
 - width: Width of svg (is always square)
 - colors: An array of colors